Day trips from Madrid: Top 10 places to visit in one day

 8. Valencia

 The name of this city came from the Latin “Valentia,” which means “strength” or “valor.”
 Valencia is the third-most populated municipality in Spain and is one of the Gamma-level global cities recognized by the Globalization and World Cities Research Network.
-It is also known as one of the top destinations for expatriates because of its affordability and high quality of life.
+It is also known as one of the top destinations for day trips from Madrid because of its affordability and high quality of life.

 8.1.
 How to Get to Valencia From Madrid